tarwn/lessthandot-hugo/blogs/content/posts/2010-10-18-sqlcop-and-proxy.md

   1. Ask the network administrator to add the changes to the proxy
   2. Download two XML files from LessThanDot that are required by SQLCop

 > The two files are very lightweight!
-So don&#8217;t be scared.
-They really won&#8217;t bite.
+So don't be scared.
+They really won't bite.

 The first is the **[SQLCop.xml][4]**.
 This file holds all of the checks and links to resources that SQLCop uses.